“Hubby Put His Mum’s Name on His House”: Divorcee Gives Alleged Reason for Marriage Breakup

 Read also

-Maame Esi added that her husband made her pay 50 per cent of all the bills for the house.
+Maame Esi claimed that her husband made her pay 50 per cent of all the bills for the house.
 She indicated that after her second child, she felt emotionally drained and reported the issues to her in-laws.

-Her mother-in-law later informed her that her ex-husband was not contributing financially to the upkeep of the home because he was building a house in Ghana.
-Maame Esi said she later found out the building was in her mother-in-law's name instead of her husband's.
+Her mother-in-law later reportedly informed her that her ex-husband was not contributing financially to the upkeep of the home because he was building a house in Ghana.
+Maame Esi said she later found out the supposed building was in her mother-in-law's name instead of her husband's.

 After a while, she divorced her husband, moved on to live in a different state and said she is happy as a single mother.